w3c/webappsec/specs/subresourceintegrity/spec.markdown

     <var>result</var>.
 3. Return <var>encodedResult</var>.

-[apply-algorithm]: #apply-algorithm-to-resource
+[apply-algorithm]: #apply-algorithm-to-response
 </section><!-- Algorithms::apply -->
 <section>
-#### Is <var>resource</var> eligible for integrity validation
+#### Is <var>response</var> eligible for integrity validation
-[eligible]: #is-resource-eligible-for-integrity-validation
+[eligible]: #is-response-eligible-for-integrity-validation

-In order to mitigate an attacker's ability to read data cross-origin by brute-forcing values via integrity checks, resources are only eligible for such checks if they are same-origin or are the result of explicit access granted to the loading origin via CORS. [[!CORS]]
+In order to mitigate an attacker's ability to read data cross-origin by brute-forcing values via integrity checks, responses are only eligible for such checks if they are same-origin or are the result of explicit access granted to the loading origin via CORS. [[!CORS]]